 45. The Lion, Witch and the Wardrobe by C.S.
 Lewis

-Despite not having a single clue what Turkish Delights were, our mouths watered for some right at the beginning of C.S.
+Despite not having a single clue what Turkish Delights were, our mouths were watering for some right at the beginning of C.S.
 Lewis’ most famous work.
-Pick the The Lion, The Witch and The Wardrobe (or start from the beginning of The Chronicles of Narnia with The Magician’s Nephew) for a truly epic tale of good versus evil.
+Pick The Lion, The Witch and The Wardrobe (or start from the beginning of The Chronicles of Narnia with The Magician’s Nephew) for a truly epic tale of good versus evil.
 There’s magic, talking animals, complex characters and a huge battle at the end.
-Ages 8 and up.
+Ages 8 & up.

 46. There’s a Wocket in My Pocket by Dr. Seuss